 The U.S. market remains in a Confirmed Uptrend.
-The S&P 500 rose 3bps on lower volume, while the Nasdaq closed slightly negative
+On Friday, the S&P 500 and Nasdaq rose 26bps and 61bps, respectively.
+Indices

 Author: Deepashree MC